dperuo/riker-ipsum/README.md

 riker-ipsum
 ===========

 Command line implementations of [RikerIpsum.com][ri] using Node.js.
-Your quote is copied directly to the clipboard.
+Your Riker quote is copied directly to the clipboard.

 ## Install
 From the command line: